washreve/hyp3-metadata-templates/GAMMA/InSAR/README_InSAR_GAMMA.txt

 The GeoTIFF contains the unwrapped values for each pixel, corresponding to the change in distance along the line of sight of the sensor.
 Positive values indicate movement away from the sensor (caused by subsidence or lateral movement away from the sensor) and negative values indicate movement towards the sensor (uplift or lateral movement towards the sensor).
 Note that deformation often includes both vertical and horizontal components, and additional processing or external reference data is required to calculate the relative contributions of vertical and lateral movement.

-The unwrapped interferogram files are tagged with _unw_phase, and the _unw_phase.tif file contains the data values.
-PNG files are generated in two different resolutions; the file _unw_phase.png is a small browse image (1024 pixels wide), and _unw_phase_large.png is of higher resolution (2048 pixels wide).
-Also included is a KMZ file (2048 pixels wide).
+The unwrapped interferogram files are tagged with `_unw_phase`, and the `_unw_phase.tif` file contains the data values.
+Both the PNG and KMZ files are 2048 pixels wide.

 ----------------
 ## 3. Line-of-Sight Displacement Map